TyRoXx/Lpg/documentation/Language.md

 * Constants

 You can declare a constant with `let a = 10`.
 This will implicitly set the type of the constant to be an integer.
-If you want to have a specific type of constant use `let a : int(0, 0) = 0`.
+If you want to have a specific type of constant use `let a: int(0, 0) = 0`.
 This creates a constant with a type of integer with the range between 0 and 0.

 ### Function Syntax
 Functions can be implemented like this